 David Barrow

-David has over 30 years of experience in service management across diverse global industries.
-As an ITIL Master and Ambassador he is passionate about value co-creation and advancing service management practices globally.
+David has spent over 30 years shaping service management across various global industries.
+As an ITIL 4 Master and Ambassador, he is passionate about co-creating value and advancing practices that are human, inclusive, and fit for the future.

-David sits on the BCS IT Service Management committee and contributes to the British Standards Institute (BSI) and International Organization for Standardization (ISO) defining the future of service management standards.
+He serves on the BCS IT Service Management committee.
+He actively contributes to the British Standards Institute (BSI) and ISO, helping to define the next generation of international service management standards.

-David is the author of Co-Creating Value in Organisations with ITIL 4, An Education in Service Management, and co-author of Allyship Actually – Why It’s We and Not Me.
+David is the author of Co-Creating Value in Organisations with ITIL 4 and An Education in Service Management, and co-author of Allyship Actually – Why It’s We and Not Me.
+His latest work expands into mindset and resilience with the SH!T I’ve Got Cancer project, blending storytelling with lived experience.